Karen Toohey is the Discrimination Commissioner.

 - This occurs in public life.

-An example of unlawful discrimination is when someone is refused service at a restaurant because of his or her race.
+An example of unlawful discrimination is when someone is refused service at a restaurant because of their race.

 If you believe you have been unlawfully discriminated against, you can make a complaint.